7 STEPS ON HOW TO SUCCESSFULLY DOWNSIZE

-Steps 2 to 7 cover how to deal with furniture, books, clothes, photos, art and small decorative pieces.
+How to deal with furniture, books, clothes, photos, art and small decorative pieces.

 We highlighted which to remove from the property.
 This step starts the real process of decluttering.

 These pieces will create new clutter as will be unpractical in a smaller room.
 Asking other family members if they wish to have a favourite piece to keep is a starting point.

 Selling furniture is the first option.
 Auction house like Lawsons Auctioneers in Sydney is a good way to salvage your loved pieces.

 Another selling platform is through the likes of Gumtree, Facebook Marketplace and eBay.